 Acadian Lines Limited Scholarship

 Acadian Lines Limited has established a fund to provide a scholarship to a student, beyond first year, who has demonstrated superior academic performance in the preceding year(s) of the Commerce program and who has demonstrated outstanding leadership in the University's program of intercollegiate athletics.
-Awarded automatically in August by the SBA scholarship committee, in the amount of $750.
+Awarded automatically in August by the undergraduate scholarship committee, in the amount of $750.

 Wilfred Berman Scholarship

 A scholarship is offered to the student in Commerce who, at the end of the second year, has attained the highest average mark in COMM 1101, 1102, 3111.
 The endowment for this scholarship was provided by friends and co-religionists of the late Professor Berman.
 It is awarded automatically by the undergraduate scholarship committee in May, in the amount of $500.

 An annual scholarship that alternates between the Department of English and the Faculty of Management.
 Awarded automatically by the Office of the Registrar.
 Application not required.

 A scholarship is awarded annually to a student entering fourth year in the Commerce program who has the highest average mark in Introduction to Marketing, Consumer Behaviour, and Marketing Research, and who has demonstrated high academic standing throughout their previous years of study.
 It is awarded automatically in May by the undergraduate scholarship committee, in the amount of $2000.

 At least two non-renewable entrance scholarships of $5,000 are awarded each year to students from Atlantic Canada enrolling in the Faculty of Management directly from high school who have demonstrated a high level of academic achievement and financial need.
 Submit the General Entrance Award Application by March 15.
 See dal.ca/scholarships for more information.